 - Trigger your Yubikey in a text editor and copy the first 12 characters of the output.
 This is the ID of your particular Yubikey (please note, this is a different thing from your client ID).

 - Browse the 'user' table of your database in phpLiteAdmin (see the section on Manually editing your database).
-Edit the record for the admin user and enter your Yubikey ID in the yubikey_id field, and save it.
+Edit the record for the admin user and enter the ID of your Yubikey in the yubikey_id field, and save it.
 There is a second field if you happen to have a backup Yubikey.

-That's it.
-You should now be able to login by entering your password and triggering your Yubikey in the login.php form.
+- Visit yoursite.com/login/ and verify that you can now login by entering your password and triggering your Yubikey in the form.

 Other hardware tokens

 At this stage I have no plans to add support for any other hardware token.
 If you would like one added contact me and I'll think about it.
-But here's the deal - if I agree to try and add support for your preferred token you have to buy me one, or persuade the company to give me one, because I'm not forking out for it.
+But here's the deal - if I agree to try and add support for your preferred token you have to buy me one to experiment with, or persuade the company to give me one, because I'm not forking out for it.
 I'm very happy with my Yubikeys and am not interested in anything else.